Analysis of Randomization Effects on Sim2Real Transfer in Reinforcement Learning for Robotic Manipulation Tasks: Experimental Results

 Figure \ref{fig:training_evaluation} shows the learning evolution of the different strategies measured as a cumulative reward.
 The results consist of an average of 5 different random initializations.
-Except for the fully randomized strategy, all strategies present a small standard deviation and converge to a comparable value, approximately 4\% off the IK solver performance w.r.t. random agent.
-The fully randomized strategy reaches a performance within 14\% of the baseline and shows a more substantial standard deviation between different initializations.
-The rate of improvement of the fully randomized strategy is also lower than the other strategies.
+Except for the fully randomized strategy, all strategies have a small standard deviation and converge to a comparable value, approximately 4\% off the IK solver performance w.r.t. a random agent.
+The fully randomized strategy reaches a performance 14\% lower than the baseline and has a more substantial standard deviation between different initializations.
+The fully randomized strategy's improvement rate is also lower than the other strategies.

 All strategies show a performance decline early in training, starting when the agent collides with the floor.
-The duration of this performance decline indicates how long each of the randomization strategies takes to avoid collisions.
+The duration of this performance decline indicates how long each strategy takes to avoid collisions.

-Table \ref{table:experimentResults} shows a summary of the results both in simulation and on the real robot.
-While the fully randomized strategy had the worst performance during training, it experienced the smallest differential between simulation and reality.
+Table \ref{table:experimentResults} shows a summary of the results.
+Although the fully randomized strategy has the worst performance during training, it has the smallest differential between simulation and reality.
 Moreover, its results on the real robot are within the confidence intervals of the training results.
 Furthermore, it leads to the best performance on the real robot.

-Meanwhile, the real-world performance for all other randomization strategies is substantially different from their simulation results, which the standard deviation values cannot account for.
+On the contrary, the real-world performance for all other randomization strategies is substantially different from their simulation results, which the standard deviation values cannot account for.

-From the randomization strategies that start with a pre-trained model as a basis, the fine-tuning strategy consistently achieves the best or comparable performance to the other strategies on the real robot regardless of the order of randomization.
+From the randomization strategies that start with a pre-trained model as a basis, the fine-tuning strategy consistently achieves the best or comparable performance to the other strategies on the real robot regardless of the randomization order.
 Only the TLN randomization order leads to substantially worse performance for the fine-tuning strategy, but this result is still within the range of results obtained with the other randomization strategies.

-Curriculum learning and ideal2randomized show a substantial difference with their simulation results and lead to worse real-world performance than the ideal simulation condition.
+Curriculum learning and ideal2randomized show a substantial difference in their simulation results and lead to worse real-world performance than the ideal simulation condition.

 The two best randomization strategies, i.e., full randomization and fine-tuning, were further investigated.
 The experimental setup was kept identical, except for the maximal joint velocities, which were decreased to $\pi/9 \sfrac{rad}{sec}$ during training to match the joint velocity during testing.
 The episode length was increased to 500 timesteps to allow enough time for solving the task at a lower speed.